jboss-mobile/unified-push-helloworld/android/README.md

 ### Receiving Notifications

-Before using GCM notifications in Android, we need to include some permissions for GCM and a broadcast receiver to handle push messages from the service.
+Before using GCM notifications on Android, we need to include some permissions for GCM and a broadcast receiver to handle push messages from the service.

 To enable the permissions we add these as childs of the manifest element.